Automorphisms of Nikulin-type orbifolds: Introduction

 \section{Introduction}

-In recent years, (singular) irreducible holomorphic symplectic (IHS) varieties have garnered increasing attention, particularly thanks to the generalizations of the Bogomolov decomposition theorem within this framework.
-It is therefore natural to explore the symmetries of these varieties.
-This paper aims to provide the first classification of symplectic automorphisms for a (singular) IHS variety.
+In recent years, (singular) irreducible holomorphic symplectic (IHS) varieties have received increasing attention, in particular due to the generalizations of the Bogomolov decomposition theorem in this setting.
+It is natural to study their symmetries.
+In this paper, we provide the first complete classification of symplectic automorphisms of finite order for a family of singular IHS varieties.

-The generalization of the global Torelli theorem in the context of (singular) IHS varieties (see for instance \cite{Bakker,Ulrike0}) serves as a powerful tool for classifying automorphisms of IHS varieties.
-Using an algorithm developed in \cite{brandhorst-hofmann}, it is possible to classify the symplectic automorphisms of a deformation class of IHS varieties through the global Torelli theorem, provided we know the following three deformation invariants: the Beauville-Bogomolov form, the wall divisors, and the monodromy group.
+The generalization of the global Torelli theorem from smooth to singular IHS varieties (see for instance \cite{Bakker,Ulrike0}) allows one to classify automorphisms in terms of their action on the second integral cohomology group.
+For a fixed deformation type, these actions can be enumerated using an algorithm developed in \cite{brandhorst-hofmann}.
+To apply the global Torelli theorem, one needs three deformation invariants: The Beauville--Bogomolov form, the wall divisors, and the monodromy group.

-There is a specific class of varieties in the literature for which the first two are well understood: the Nikulin-type orbifolds.
-These orbifolds are deformation equivalent to a particular subset of examples known as Nikulin orbifolds, which are obtained as partial resolutions in codimension 2 of a quotient by a symplectic involution of a $K3^{[2]}$-type manifold (see \Cref{nota}).
+A class of varieties for which the first two are well understood is given by Nikulin-type orbifolds.
+These orbifolds are deformation equivalent to special four-dimensional orbifolds known as Nikulin orbifolds.
+The latter are obtained as partial resolutions in codimension 2 of quotients by symplectic involutions of $\textnormal{K3}^{[2]}$-type manifolds (see \Cref{nota}).
 The Beauville--Bogomolov form for Nikulin-type orbifolds has been calculated in \cite{Lol3} and the wall divisors have been determined in \cite{Ulrike2}.
-It remains to determine the monodromy group.
-This is our first main result (compare with \Cref{thm: monodromy}).
+It remains to determine the monodromy group, which is the content of our first main result (compare with \Cref{thm: monodromy}; more recently an alternative proof is given by Nanni \cite{Nanni}).

-For a lattice $L$ we denote by $O^+(L)$ the subgroup of $O(L)$ consisting of orientation-preserving isometries.
-It is known that $\Mon^2(X) \subseteq O^+(\HH^2(X,\ZZ))$ for any IHS variety $X$. \begin{thm} Let $X$ be an irreducible symplectic orbifold of Nikulin-type and $\Mon^2(X)$ its monodromy group.
+For a lattice $L$ of signature $(3,\rk L-3)$ we denote by $O^+(L)$ the subgroup of $O(L)$ consisting of \emph{orientation-preserving isometries} (see \Cref{orient preserving in O+} for an explanation of this terminology).
+It is known that $\Mon^2(X) \subseteq O^+(\HH^2(X,\ZZ))$ for any IHS variety $X$ (see \Cref{reminders period}). \begin{thm} Let $X$ be an irreducible symplectic orbifold of Nikulin-type and $\Mon^2(X)$ its monodromy group.
 Then